Innovative Alternatives for the treatment of sciatic pain

 Intradiscal techniques are aimed at reducing pressure on the nerve root and relieving pain caused by spinal nerve compression.
 They are divided into chemical techniques and physical techniques.

-- Intradiscal injection of Discogel: An ethanol-based gel that, when introduced into the intervertebral disc, reduces the pressure inside the disc and relieves compression on the nerve root.
+- Intradiscal discogel injection: An ethanol-based gel that, when introduced into the intervertebral disc, reduces the pressure inside the disc and relieves compression on the nerve root.

 - Advantages: Outpatient procedure, low risk and less aggression to the disc.